Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 Privacy Act 2020, ss 39–45

-If the organisation decides to withhold some or all of the information from you, it must tell you of that decision and the reasons for it.
-If you’re unhappy with the decision, you can complain to the Privacy Commissioner (see “Complaining about a breach of your privacy” in this chapter).
+If the organisation decides to withhold some or all of the information from you, they have to tell you of that decision and the reasons for it.
+If you’re unhappy with the decision, you can complain to the Privacy Commissioner (see: “Complaining about a breach of your privacy”).

-Usually the organisation must make the information available in the way that you prefer – such as by giving you a written copy.
-In other cases, the organisation may be able to justify giving access in a different way – for example, getting you to come in and look at the information instead, if it’s a particularly large amount of information.
+Usually, the organisation must make the information available in the way that you prefer – such as by giving you a written copy.
+However, the organisation might sometimes be able to justify giving access in a different way – for example, getting you to come in and look at the information if you’ve requested access to a particularly large amount of information.

 Privacy Act 2020, ss 46, 49–53

-An organisation can refuse your request to have access to your own information, but only if it’s for a reason under the Privacy Act.
-These include that giving you the information would:
+An organisation can refuse your request to have access to your own information, but only if it’s for a reason in the Privacy Act.
+These reasons include that giving you the information would:

-• breach legal professional privilege (that is, the information was communicated between a lawyer and client, or the information was obtained for court proceedings)
+• breach legal professional privilege (that is, the information was communicated between a lawyer and client, or the information was obtained for court proceedings), or

-• is “evaluative” material – for example, information that one of your referees for a job application has given the prospective employer.
-In this case, the employer would be justified in refusing to tell you what the reference said.
+• fall within the exemption for “evaluative” material – for example, information that one of your referees for a job application has given the prospective employer.
+In this case, the employer would be justified in refusing to tell you what the referee said.

-How you can correct information held about you when it’s wrong
+How can I correct information held about me when the information is wrong?

-If an organisation holds information about you and you think it’s wrong, you’re entitled to ask them to correct it.
+If an organisation holds information about you and you think the information is wrong, you’re entitled to ask them to correct it.

-They’re not legally required to change it if they think the information is correct but they’ll have to tell you that this is their decision.
-In that case, you have the right to get them to attach a statement to the original information, saying what the correction was that you wanted but that wasn’t made.
+The organisation doesn’t have to change the information if they think it’s correct, but they’ll have to tell you that this is their decision.
+In that case, you have the right to get them to attach a statement to the original information that will set out:

-For example, if the information-holder is a mental health service, and you disagree with a particular diagnosis that’s in your file, you can get them to attach a statement from you saying what your disagreement is.
+For example, if the organisation that has your information is a mental health service and you disagree with a particular diagnosis that’s in your file, you can get them to attach a statement from you saying what your disagreement is.
 This way, your statement should always be read with the original information that you disagree with.

 Did this answer your question?